LifeList

 How does a young adult cancer patient apply to be part of the LifeList program?

 The LifeList program is open to new applications on a quarterly basis.
-The dates for 2024 are below.
-Any applications received during the listed time frames will be included in a random selection.
+Any applications received during the time frame listed at the top of this page will be included in a random selection.
 On the close of application day, all applicants will receive an email letting them know if they have been selected to move forward in the process or not.
 All application cycles will open and close at 10 am MT.

 What type of questions will I have to answer for the application?